radcamp/radcamp.github.io/NYC2018/01_cluster_basics.md

 ```bash
 $ ipyrad --version
 ipyrad 0.7.28

 $ fastqc --version
 FastQC v0.11.7
 ```
 ## Fetch the raw data
+Each example data set is composed of a dozen or more closely related species or population samples.

-We will be reanalysing RAD-Seq data from several closely related species in the plant genus *Pedicularis* sampled from across their distribution on the Tibetan plateau and published in [Eaton *et al.* 2013](sysbio.oxfordjournals.org/content/62/5/689).
+ in the plant genus *Pedicularis* sampled from across their distribution on the Tibetan plateau and published in [Eaton *et al.* 2013](sysbio.oxfordjournals.org/content/62/5/689).
 This dataset includes 13 individuals with libraries prepared according to the original RAD method with a single enzyme and sonication, and sequencing 100bp single-end reads on an Illumina GAIIx.
 The final raw sequence counts are on the order of 1e6-4e6 per sample.

 The raw data are located in a special folder on the HPC system.
 You can *change directory* into your ipyrad working directory, and then copy the raw data with these commands:
 ```bash